pittar-demos/rhdh-build-an-idp/docs/02-dynamic-plugins.md

 ## Update Red Hat Developer Hub

-Just like last time, log into Argo CD and update your `rhdh-instance` Application... with GitOps!
+If you prefer the UI, then you can log into Argo CD and update your `rhdh-instance` Application.
+Update the git path to end in `gitops` instead of `basic`.

+Or... even better!
+Just use the command line.

 ```
 oc apply -k \